joekeo/Kicad2Eagle/README.md

 3. Open the script with your editor of choice

-4. Modify the 3rd line with the name of the drill gerber file that you want to import
+4. Modify the 2nd line with the name of the drill gerber file that you want to import and the 3rd with either 'Hole ' or 'Via ' depending if it is plated or not plated hole.

 5. Run the script and prey that it works